S. R. Crown Hall: Interior

-The interior spans around 52,000 ft2 or 53000 ft2.
+The interior spans around 52,000 to 53000 ft2.
 It is split between the main level and a basement.
-Each floor has a gross floor area of 26400 ft2 (Note: This is the exact area of a rectangle measuring 120 × 220 ft.
+Each floor has a gross floor area of approximately 26400 ft2 (Note: This is the exact area of a rectangle measuring 120 × 220 ft.
 However, a figure of 26000 ft2 has also been given.) and is arranged on a grid of squares measuring 10 ft on each side.
 Like many of Mies's other works, which had a floating quality because they were placed slightly above ground, the main level of the building was placed 6 ft above ground to create a raised basement.
 City building codes at the time of Crown Hall's construction required that multi-story buildings have concrete fireproofing, but since Crown Hall has one above-ground story, the metal was allowed to be left exposed.

-When Crown Hall was built, the windows provided natural ventilation, and there was a hot-air system that heated the building.
+When Crown Hall was built, the windows provided natural ventilation, and a hot-air system heated the building.
 The hot-air system consists of diffusers in the ceiling and a radiant heating system embedded into the main level's concrete floor.
 However, an air-conditioning system was not installed until later (despite being part of the original plan).
 Instead, Venetian blinds ventilated the upper level.